danielcurtis/c-js-py-algorithms/README.md

-# C, JavaScript & Python Algorithms
+# Algorithms & Data Structures

-I created this repo to share my solutions of common algorithm questions.

-I decided to solve them using the three languages I know best: C, JavaScript, and Python.
-I typically solve the problem in JavaScript first and optimize it.
-Then I move onto Python, and then C to think more about the data structures more critically.
+I created this repo to create an open source set of algorithms and data structures helpful for technical interviews.
+I try to have at least two languages from C, C++, Python, and JavaScript.

+- Interview Questions holds popular algorithmic questions
+- Data Structures holds physical and logical structures
+- Sorting Algorithms holds the most common sorting algorithms

-## Technologies
+## Running locally

+**Prerequisites**

 - Python 3
-- gcc
+- GCC
-- Node
+- Node.js

-## Running locally

-I like to use the `time` command to run the files.
-While it's not perfect, it gives a good indicator.
-Unsurprisingly, C always beats Python and JavaScript.
+I use the `time` command (macOS) to compare the different languages after analyzing their time and space complexities.

 For example, I compile the C file then run all three files with time:

 ```bash